We have started legal proceedings.

 If you pursue eviction

-- You must take proceedings in the Huddersfield County Court and Family Court to obtain a court order for the eviction
+- You must take proceedings to the Huddersfield County Court and Family Court to obtain a court order for the eviction

 - Obtaining a court order takes approximately 10 working days